ibmresilient/resilient-community-apps/fn_whois_rdap/doc/README.md

 <!--
   List the Key Features of the Integration
 -->
-* Key Feature 1
-* Key Feature 2
-* Key Feature 3
+* This integration return WHOIS registry enrichment information via the improved RDAP protocol

 ---

 ## Function - RDAP: Query
-Using ipwhois library to make general queries is RDAP format
+Using ipwhois library to make general queries using improved RDAP protocol

  ![screenshot: fn-rdap-query ](./screenshots/fn-rdap-query.png)